ShellRechargeSolutionsEU/akka-rabbitmq/README.md

 ```

 ## Changelog
-### 5.0.3
+### 5.0.4

- * Proper error handling of close and createChannel
+ * Fix: proper error handling of close and createChannel
+ * Fix: close connection/channel if setup callback fails
+ * Fix: take into account deadletters to channel actors
+ * Fix: take into account blocking nature of new connections and channels
- * Fix issue where ChannelActor asks for a new channel when it should not
+ * Fix: channel actor shouldn't ask for new channel if connection shutdown
- * Log a warning when a message isn't retried any longer
+ * Log warning when a message isn't retried any longer
+ * Added more debug logging

  * Update to latest dependencies: